-This page provides information and forms (applications, certificates and notices) related to amusement devices.
+This page provides information and forms (applications, certificates, and notices) related to amusement devices.

-What are Amusement devices?
+What are amusement devices?

-Land-borne inflatable devices, such as bouncy castles, inflatable slides etc; and water-borne inflatable devices, such as inflatable islands, platforms and water balls; are not defined as an amusement device in regulations and therefore are not required to be registered.
-However, operators of these inflatable devices do have duties and responsibilities under the law.
+Land-borne inflatable devices such as bouncy castles, inflatable slides etc, and water-borne inflatable devices such as inflatable islands, platforms, and water balls do not meet the definition of an amusement device under s.21A of the Machinery Act 1950 and therefore are not required to be registered.

 More information can be found in our technical bulletins: